J-Saeedi/offline-meme-service/README.md

 python3 downloader.py
 ```
 This will create a database (`download/videos.db`) and download some videos from `r/MemeVideos`.
-Wait a few seconds for the download and database setup to complete.
+Wait a few seconds for the download and database setup to complete. *(no need to wait until it is done, after a few seconds go to the next step)*

 ###  Step 2: Run the Web Server